devices-lab/MakeDevice-backend/README.md

 #### Next on TODO

+- Fix drill file issues with merging
 - Drill files contain Altium style comments to separate PTH/NPTH drill holes
 - Board outlines for each individual module must be removed, and the board dimensions need to be passed on from the frontend

+#### Problems

+- When merging, the plated drills from the first module get put into ~test_module_1.drl file, and the remaining are not added
+- The drill files from from the modules are not added into remaining of the MakeDevice-NPTH and PTH files